magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 There are a total of 8 new task options to be exposed for the `tdd` task.
 Two of them, namely `-k` and `-v`, are
 [flags (boolean options)](https://github.com/boot-clj/boot/wiki/Task-Options-DSL#flags).
-You recognize this kind of options from the fact that they do not have an optarg like the others (e.g., `PORT`, `VAL`, `NS`, `EXPR`, etc.).
+You recognize this kind of option from the fact that they do not have an optarg like the others (e.g., `PORT`, `VAL`, `NS`, `EXPR`, etc.).

 ## Dummy task again